Connected Network Model for the Mechanical Loss of Amorphous Materials: Materials and Methods

 We prepare samples via melt-quench at a quench rate of $10^{11}K/s$ and find inherent structures by thermal search trajectories at $600K$ for $200$ps with a sampling frequency of $100$fs.
 We determine candidate TLS based on changes in the minimum energy and filter them based on participation ratio and maximum atomic displacement to remove unlikely candidates.
 Duplicate pairs of TLS are determined and removed based on a root-mean-squared atomic displacement criterion between structures less than $10^{-4}$\AA~for a-Si.
 For a-TiO$_{2}$ we use a displacement criterion of $10^{-3}$\AA~ and an additional energy difference criterion of $10^{-3}$eV.
 This procedure is common for amorphous sample preparation~\cite{deringer2018} and TLS calculations from MD simulation~\cite{levesque2022,damart2018}.

 To determine connected structures, we add an additional step in our analysis and use the same method for removing duplicate TLS to determine which inherent structures are identical.
 In this way, we connect TLS together (e.g. TLS A-B and B-C becomes A-B-C), thus forming connected networks of inherent structures as shown in Fig.~\ref{fig: TLS_Network}.
 For a-Si we run 100 search trajectories and find networks of $\sim 1000-3000$ inherent structures, and for TiO$_{2}$ we find considerably fewer and so we ran $200$ search trajectories and find networks with $\sim 10-1000$ inherent structures.
-We would like to emphasize that our search is by no means an exhaustive search of all the inherent structures.
+Compared to previous studies~\cite{damart2018,levesque2022}, we report more connected inherent structures for three reasons: i) we allow for sequential transitions that diffuse the system further from the initial structure in state-space, ii) we do not filter based on asymmetries or barriers since all can contribute meaningfully to the mechanical loss in the connected network model, and iii) building on these previous studies, our thermal search trajectories were optimized for finding a large number of connected inherent structures.
 Further simulation details can be found in Supplemental Material~\ref{app: simulation details}.